Home Improvement Loans — Finance Any Renovation Project

 Consumer Financial Protection Bureau — consumerfinance.gov

 The CFPB supervises consumer lenders at the federal level and enforces TILA and ECOA.
-Lakewood, CO borrowers can file a complaint online if a lender engages in deceptive practices — the CFPB requires lenders to respond within 15 calendar days.
+Lakewood, NJ borrowers can file a complaint online if a lender engages in deceptive practices — the CFPB requires lenders to respond within 15 calendar days.

 APR not disclosed upfront.
 TILA requires APR disclosure before signing.
 If a lender refuses to state the APR clearly or buries it in fine print, this is a legal violation you can report to the CFPB.